-Streptococcus pneumoniae

-(pneumococci) growing as colonies on the surface of a culture medium.
-Left: The presence of a capsule around the bacterial cells colonies gives the a glistening, (S) smooth Right: appearance. lacking Pneumococci capsules have produced these rough (R) colonies.
+Streptococcus pneumoniae (pneumococci) growing as colonies on the surface of a culture medium.
+Left: The presence of a capsule around the bacterial cells gives the colonies a glistening, smooth (S) appearance.
+Right: Pneumococci lacking capsules have produced these rough (R) colonies.
 (Courtesy of Robert Austrian, J. Exp.
 Med.
 98:21, 1953.)

 However, after prolonged cultivation on artificial medium, some cells lose the ability to form the capsule, and the surface of their colonies is wrinkled and rough ("R").
 With the loss of their capsule, the bacteria also lose their virulence.
 Injection of a single S pneumococcus into a mouse will kill the mouse in 24 hours or so.
-But an injection of over 100 million (100 x 10^6) R cells is entirely harmless.
+But an injection of over 100 million (100 x $10^6$ ) R cells is entirely harmless.